Guide · For investors

 Is Edmonton a good place to invest in real estate?

-Edmonton offers some of the lowest entry points among major Canadian cities — average condos under $212k compared to $600k+ in Vancouver and $700k+ in Toronto.
-With no land transfer tax, growing population (~2% annually), and diversifying economy (tech, healthcare, government, energy), Edmonton provides strong fundamentals.
-The 5-year price appreciation of 9% shows steady growth.
+Edmonton offers some of the lowest entry points among major Canadian cities — condo prices sit at a fraction of Vancouver's or Toronto's.
+With no land transfer tax, growing population (~2% annually), and a diversifying economy (tech, healthcare, government, energy), Edmonton provides strong fundamentals.
+Current prices and multi-year trends are in our market data (free account).

 Are Edmonton house prices going up?